PyTAPAS/TAPAS/docs/index.rst

 - **Combine multiple projects** into unified workspaces
 - **HDF5 data bundles** with auto-generated metadata for easy management

 This documentation contains a number of usefull resources and is structured as follows:
+- :doc:`Getting Started <getting_started/index>` gives basic information about installation, the concept and architecture of the software.
+- :doc:`Using TAPAS <using_tapas/index>` demonstrates and explains every functionality found in TAPAS
+- :doc:`Tutorials <tutorial/index>` showcase the workflow routines for different tasks and problems

 .. toctree::
    :maxdepth: 1